dodgymike/hackrf-wiki/Operating-System-Tips.md

 `$ sudo apt-get update`<br>
 `$ sudo apt-get upgrade -y`

+#### Installing using a package manager
+Works on Ubuntu version 15.04 'Vivid' and later.
+This will install gnuradio, gnuradio-companion, gqrx as main programs and support for HackRF, USRP, RTL-stick.
+     sudo apt-get install gqrx-sdr

 #### Installing using PyBOMBS

 1. Clone [PyBOMBS](http://gnuradio.org/pybombs) in your home directory and start the app store:<br>